 Ethical Guidelines for the Acceptance of Gifts and Donations

-Adopted by Council: 2017
+Adopted by Council: May 2023

-Review Date: 2020
+Review Date: Easter Term 2026

-3. The following will be considered by Development Office staff in the context of all benefactions proposed or received:
+3. The following questions will be considered by Development Office staff in the context of all benefactions proposed or received:

 - Is there published or other credible evidence that the benefaction will be or has been made from a source that arises in whole or in part from an activity that: